-SEARCH/SEIZURE OF STUDENTS LOCKERS (BP 5.64 (6))
+SEARCH/SEIZURE (BP 5.64 (2)(A)(6)

-Students may be requested to submit to voluntary personal searches when suspicion warrants such action.
-Students who refuse to submit to a voluntary search may be referred to appropriate law enforcement authorities when such action is deemed appropriate by the principal and may be suspended from school for the lack of cooperation and/or insubordination with school administrators.
+Students may be requested to submit to searches when reasonable suspicion warrants such action.
+Students who refuse to submit to the search may be referred to appropriate law enforcement authorities when such action is deemed appropriate by the principal and may be suspended or expelled from school for the lack of cooperation and/or insubordination with school administrators.

-School lockers and desks are the property of the board of education and are provided for convenience of students and are subject to periodic inspections without notice.
+School lockers and desks are the property of the board of education and are provided for the convenience of students and are subject to periodic inspections without notice.
 The lockers and desks may be subject to search by school administrators for a variety of reasons.
 Among the reasons, but not limited to these reasons, are suspicion of concealing drugs, alcohol, tobacco, or materials of a disruptive nature, stolen properties, weapons, or other items which pose danger to the health or safety of the student, other students, or school employees.
 All searches will be conducted by an administrator and an additional staff member based on reasonable suspicion.